Swim - 6 Legs: 5.42 KM/3.37 MI

 Great Shiplock Park: https://www.visitrichmondva.com/listings/great-shiplock-park/3307/

 Leg 13 - Pipeline to Civil War Finish - Run 3.52 KM/2.19 MI

 From Chappel Island, you'll cross over the start of the Kanawha Canal- a manmade waterway surveyed and planned by George Washington to connect western Virginia with the James River and the Virginia seaport.
 Once over the Canal, the home stretch includes the Richmond terminus of the Capital Trail, Shockoe Bottom, and the Canal Walk across the pipeline trail to Brown's Island.
-From Brown's Island, you will sprint to the finish on the River bank across from the Tredegar American Civil War museum.
+From Brown's Island, you will sprint to the finish in the parking lot of the American Civil War Museum.